mahadyhasan/mahadyhasan.github.io/_posts/2016-07-23-java8-using-optional.md

 ## 1. What are Optionals in Java 8?

-`java.util.Optional` gives us a way to handle null values, to prevent `NullPointerException`.
-They are a simple container for a value which may be null or non-null.
-Java 8 Optional&lt;T&gt; has been added to deal with optional object references.
+`java.util.Optional` gives us a way to handle null (missing) values, to prevent `NullPointerException`.
+They are a simple wrapper for a value which may be null or non-null and class provides us with some nice convenient methods to interact with the value when present.
 The intention here is not to replace every null-able references, but to simplify the code and improve readability.

  The idea is, it works like a container for the type object *T*.
 A value of this object is returned if this value is not a *null* value.
 If we get a *null* value in this container, then it will allows us to do some pre-defined actions instead